 The materials used in this design are firm but refined.
 The concrete gestures with subtle finishing can age beautifully.
 The wooden boardwalk will age naturally into the Alder forest.
 The sharp steel lines define the height differences in the garden and enhance the contrast between nature and architecture.
 They are black coated, the same color as the steel in the house.
 In this way, the garden responds to the house in a subtle way.

 As said before, the whole house is lifted above the landscape and lies on a mound.
 The house is almost separate from its environment.
 This suggestion of detachment has been strengthened by putting the whole house in a field of grasses.
 The monolith of black steel, black-stained wood and large mirrored windows that catch the sky, lies in a soft cushion of ornamental grass that constantly changes color, texture and volume throughout the season and captures the weather.
 Filtered light in the evening, dew in the early morning, wind on a turbulent day and frost in the winter are caught in this field of grasses and tell a poetic story that you are part of the landscape.

-Office name: Andrew van Egmond
+Landscape Architect: Andrew van Egmond

 Other designers involved: Studio BLAD (design of sandblasted pattern concrete elements & sparring partners in the design process), Kroeze Hoveniers Beesd (green constructor), Van der berk (trees), Burlight (Lighting), Paul de Ruiter (architecture, the main dwelling)

-Project location: The Netherlands
+Project Location: The Netherlands